spleenteo/material-bemo/README.md

 * Footer component is done: they says they use flexbox for positioning but I can't find anything about that... wired.
 * I'm thinking that maybe, the usage of classes to set elements color and float position is not so bad...
 OMG!
 It might be the fever...
 * BOURBON: I tryed to avoid it but there are tons of transition; I'm using it just for that helper... easy to remove later.
-* FORM: what a mess, there a tons of classes that can be bypass. rewrite everything is a quite big job.
-BEMO is ready to serve ```simple form``` classes so I have to move all swooshes in different places to respect BEMO's settings (that are much much easier to understand and to read.
-I removed hundreds of css lines).
-Now the problem will be the js...
+* FORM: what a mess, there are tons of classes that can be bypassed.
+To rewrite everything is quite a big job.
+BEMO is ready to serve ```simple form``` classes.
+I have to move all those validation swooshes in different places to respect BEMO's default, that is much much easier to read and understand.
+I removed hundreds of css lines.
+Now, the problem will be the js...
 I'll see.